$5 million project aims to fix worst roads in Livingston Parish

 Livingston Parish President Layton Ricks says the $5 million going toward road overlays is coming from the parish's one-cent sales tax.

-"We are fortunate to be able to have that to use it.
-Without it we would be dead in the water.
+"We are fortunate to be able to have that to use.
+Without it, we would be dead in the water.
 We wouldn't be able to do anything," Ricks said.

-But the parish council must first approve the list of roads that engineers have recommended for being overlayed, which includes roadways considered the most degraded in the parish.
+But the parish council must first approve the list of roads that engineers have recommended to be overlaid, which includes the most degraded roadways in the parish.
 Ricks says the parish has the money, and he expects the list of roads will have no problem being approved.

 "In order to attract new businesses, in order to be safe for our residents, we got to keep out roads as safe as possible," Ricks said.